WizeEveryWhere/OpenWize/docs/api_doc/code_organization.rst

 Repository structure
 --------------------

-The repository structure is the following
+The repository structure is as follows :

 ::